 Please find older issues in our Archive

 The Food and Resource Economics Department offers undergraduates many choices in their undergraduate education and experiences.
-Students choose between specializations in Food and Agribusiness Marketing and Management, Natural Resource, Environmental Economics and Policy and International Food and Resource Economics for a plan that suits their career goals.
+Students choose between specializations in Food and Agribusiness Marketing and Management and International Food and Resource Economics for a plan that suits their career goals.
 The B.S. in FRE is beneficial in preparing students for careers in industry, graduate and/or law school programs.

 Our advisors are available to answer your questions, offer study tips, provide guidance on course selection, and keep you informed on available internships and employment opportunities.
 High school juniors and seniors, change of majors, and students interested in transferring from other universities and/or community colleges are encouraged to contact us as soon as possible for answers to questions regarding admissions, applicable coursework, and deadlines, among other issues.